SonsOfSaturn/sonsofsaturn.github.io/_pages/press-kit.md

 # Description

-Sons of Saturn is an old school adventure game with a strong emphasis on atmosphere and narrative, brought to life with photos collected by the developers while urban exploring.
-Think “Cosmology of Kyoto,” but with nearly all of the images and assets drawn from real life abandoned locations.
+Sons of Saturn is an old school adventure game set in an abandoned underground city, brought to life with photos of real abandoned locations.
+Think “Cosmology of Kyoto,” but with nearly all of the images and assets drawn from real life abandonedments.

+Planned Release Date: November 2023
+Platforms: Windows, Mac, and Linux.
+Developers: The Saturn Studio

 # Trailer